RisedSky/basics-discord.js/README.md

 # how to get package.json?
-1: download node.js in your
+1: download node.js in your pc

 2: run this in your cmd `npm init` then `npm install`